Coffee-sipper/github-daily-activity-tracker/README.md

 }
 ```

-## Why this is a useful project

-This tiny project demonstrates:
+## What I used

-- Python file I/O
+* Python
-- JSON handling
-- Git
+* Git
-- GitHub
-- GitHub Actions
+* GitHub Actions
-- scheduled automation
-- CI/CD concepts
-- automated commits

-It is a better portfolio project than a repository containing thousands of empty commits.

-## Important GitHub contribution note
+* JSON
+* basic file handling

+## Note about contributions

-For a commit to appear on your GitHub contribution graph, GitHub requires the commit email to be associated with your account, and the commit generally needs to be on the repository's default branch.
-Contributions can also take some time to appear.
+For the commits to count toward your GitHub contribution graph, the commit email needs to be associated with your GitHub account and the commits generally need to be on the repository's default branch.

-The workflow uses GitHub's built-in Actions identity, so the commit author should be configured to an email associated with your GitHub account if you want the commits attributed to you.

 ## License